arshg285/Media-Recommendation-Model/README.md

 - Saved approrpiate user input to csv file to be used by Arsh's web scraper.
 - Used BeautifulSoup for image scraping: including obtaining links of all results pages matching user input, then using those links to obtain all movie poster links.
 - Converted CSV file created by Arsh's scraper into a dataframe, appended image links as column
-- Converted image links to HTML tags and rendered images using HTMl method
+- Converted image links to HTML tags and rendered images using HTML method
 - Sorted results based on user input/selection for rank-by
 - Saved dataframe as a webpage
 - Displayed the results with message including reminder of user's chosen keywords and html table